Best Shopping: Gilly G (591 Lisburn Road, Belfast) has the best in high fashion and exclusive labels.

 See the lights switched on

 The opening of the Christmas market will coincide with Belfast’s festive light switch-on this year - something that’s not to be missed.
-Once darkness falls on November 16th, the streets will be illuminated with a host of seasonal displays.
+Once darkness falls the streets will be illuminated with a host of seasonal displays.

 Moving among the stalls with the twinkling fairylights all around will definitely get you in the mood for all the parties, present buying and family gatherings that are to come.